erickboyzo/expense-tracker/README.md

 This was app was build with the intention of providing a clean and simple responsive web app for entering and managing expenses.
 The app was build while keeping material design guidelines in mind.
 Feel free to reach out with any feedback.

 ## Features implemented and in scope of future development

-- [X] Update to Material Design 3
+- [x] Update to Material Design 3
-- [X] Redesign Login/ Registration Page
+- [x] Redesign Login/ Registration Page
 - [ ] Update Interactive Dashboard
-- [ ] Update app for zoneless
 - [ ] Import expenses redesign
 - [ ] Configurable metadata for expenses.